Foreign Tax Credits (FTC) vs Foreign Earned Income Exclusion (FEIE)

 Overview Of Foreign Tax Credits

-Using foreign tax credits could reduce the amount of tax you have to pay if the country you pay the tax in has a more favorable tax rate that the US.
+Using Foreign Tax Credits could reduce the amount of tax you have to pay if the country you pay the tax in has a more favorable tax rate than the US.

-As a simple example, if you earn $125,000 while living and working in the UK and paid $44,000 in taxes to the UK government, you would be able to apply for a tax credit of $44,000 when you submit your US tax return.
+As a simple example, if you earned $125,000 while living and working in the UK and paid $44,000 in taxes to the UK government, you would be able to apply for a tax credit of $44,000 when you submit your US tax return.
+You may not be able to use the full amount in the same year, in which case the remainder would be carried over to future years.

 How To Calculate and Apply For Your Foreign Tax Credits

-• When completing your US tax return also complete and file Form 116 which includes the foreign income earned and taxes already paid to a foreign government.
-Form 116 also requires you to identify types of income (such as passive and general income) to ensure credits are correctly applied.
+- When completing your US tax return, also complete and file Form 1116 which includes the foreign income earned and taxes already paid to a foreign government.
+Form 1116 also requires you to identify types of income (such as passive and general income) to ensure credits are correctly applied.

 Foreign Tax Credit Limitations and Carryovers Explained